 Versatile Plant for Yard or Patio

-Any yard or patio can accommodate the compact White Out Rose.
+Any yard or patio can accommodate the compact White Knock Out® Rose.
 Nonstop blooming and a mature height of only 3-4 feet give you great versatility for design.

 This easy to grow rose shrub looks beautiful with no shearing required!
 It adapts to most soil conditions and is pest and disease resistant.
-If you're looking for a gorgeous, easy to grow shrub, you can't go wrong with our White Out Rose.
+If you're looking for a gorgeous, easy to grow shrub, you can't go wrong with our White Knock Out® Rose.

-We know you want fast growing, no fuss rose shrubs to beautify your yard.
+We know you want fast-growing, no fuss rose shrubs to beautify your yard.
 Your roses will arrive in great shape, ready to create an instant impact anywhere around your home.
-We suggest you quickly reserve your White Out Rose bush, as availability will not last long.
+We suggest you quickly reserve your White Knock Out®, as availability will not last long.

 Planting & Care

-Seasonal information: white out roses are upright shrubs that form a tidy mound 3 to 4 feet high and bloom from June to the first hard frost.
+Seasonal information: These roses are upright shrubs that form a tidy mound 3 to 4 feet high and bloom from June to the first hard frost.
 In spring, trim any broken or dead branches.
-You can shape the white out rose at this time.
-In zones with cold, wet winters, give your white out rose winter protection by planting on the leeward side of buildings or walls.
+You can shape this rose at this time.
+In zones with cold, wet winters, give your rose winter protection by planting on the leeward side of buildings or walls.
 Or you can wrap snow fencing loosely around the rose and cover with straw.

 1) You should start by digging a hole twice as wide and twice as deep as the root ball.